sharkadi-a/multipart-form-data/README.md

-# HTML Multi-part for data parsing and content decoding
+# HTML Multi-part form data parsing and content decoding
 This repository was initially created for personal needs, but later developed into own open-source solution.
 MultiPartFormDataParse contains multiple classes for:
 * Parsing raw HTML multipart/form-data into array of form items;